 Menu Option Description CONTROL TYPE Selects the role of the unit as System 1 or subordinate System 2-6 SITE TOWER CONFIG Selects the overall system configuration.
 (System 1 only) LOCAL TOWER CONFIG Selects the individual unit configuration.
 MONITORING CONFIG Selects the type of monitoring equipment that will be used to monitor the system.
 (System 1 only) MONITORING STATUS Provides status of the built in monitoring system.
 (System 1 only) LOCAL DIAGNOSTICS Displays the firmware revision and multiple analog values for the controller, beacon and markers.
 This menu is especially helpful when troubleshooting the system.
 LIGHTING INSPECTION (LI) Allows the user to perform a lighting inspection.
 Automatic and Manual modes are available.
 MODE OVERRIDE Allows the system to be manually placed in any capable mode for a user definable period of up to 24 hours.
 FACTORY TEST Factory use only.
-SYSTEM SETTINGS Allows the user to reboot the system without physically interrupting input power or to restore configuration settings to factory default value FACTORY DIAGNOSTICS Factory use only.
-SYSTEM X FIRMWARE 2 (System 1 only) i ilittiware version of each connected supordinate unit to its current
+SYSTEM SETTINGS Allows the user to reboot the system without physically interrupting input power or to restore configuration settings to factory default values.
+FACTORY DIAGNOSTICS Factory use only.
+SYSTEM X FIRMWARE 2 (System 1 only) This feature allows System 1 to display, and if appropriate, upgrade the firmware version of each connected subordinate unit to its current version.
+2

-^{1.} Menu options and features are based on firmware version 3.1.
+1. Menu options and features are based on firmware V3.7.

-^{2.} Subordinate units must have firmware Version 3.0 or higher installed to receive firmware upgrade from System 1.
+2. Subordinate units must have firmware V3.0 or higher installed to receive firmware upgrade from System 1.